 Alternatively, diseases that upset your dog’s metabolic balance or let abnormal levels of toxins get into their bloodstream also cause bad breath.

-Kidney diseases are the most common form of metabolic disease, though end-stage uremia may also be a cause for your dog’s bad breath.
+Kidney diseases are the most common form of metabolic disease, though end-stage uremia may also be a cause of your dog’s bad breath.

 In fact, if you notice that your dog’s breath smells oddly like ammonia, then this is a definite indicator of some decrease in their kidney function.